codio/site/source/docs/teacher/classes/student-find-units.html.md

 At this point the unit will open up and they can start working.

+**Important**:

-**Important**: If your students are not seeing the courses/modules you have added to your class and these are Private courses/modules, check that you have set your Organisation as the owner of the course/module when you published the course.
+1. If your students are not seeing the courses/modules you have added to your class and these are Private courses/modules, check that you have set your Organisation as the owner of the course/module when you published the course.
 See the section on Visibilty [here](/docs/tuts/publish/course-create/) for more on this.
+1. Any units you may have disabled will not be accessible by your students, even if they have already started them in the past.
+This can be useful if you are running a Controlled Assessment in your classes or if you are authoring your own content and wish to check it out within the class yourself first.

 ## Courses